Four Decades of Fridays… part two

 That pattern of brief excitement leading to an inevitable letdown colored everything in the mid-to-late 1970′s, it seemed like.
 Another example was how I got all excited over the idea of a Doc Savage movie when I heard about it– Doc, by George Pal!
 The Forbidden Planet guy!
 This was SO GOING TO ROCK!

 And… well, it didn’t.
 I’ve come to appreciate the movie quite a bit more since then, but at the time I was bitterly, bitterly disappointed.
-The magazine was pretty cool (and it’s still the best comics version of Doc, I think) but, again, seven issues and it was over.
+The magazine was pretty cool (and it’s still the best comics version of Doc, I think) but, again, seven more issues and then it was over.

 In 1977 the entire geek landscape changed when the cultural nova called Star Wars hit.